-Hello, this is Lori Flynn, insider threat researcher for the CERT Program.
-We are proud to announce the release of the fourth edition of the Common Sense Guide to Mitigating Insider Threats.
-We are grateful to the U.S. Department of Homeland Security, Federal Network Resilience (FNR) division within the Office of Cybersecurity and Communications, which sponsored updating and augmenting the previous edition released in 2009.The newest edition is based on our significantly expanded database of more than 700 insider threat cases and continued research and analysis, and it covers new technologies and new threats.
+We at the CERT Insider Threat Center are proud to announce the release of the fifth edition of the Common Sense Guide to Mitigating Insider Threats (CSG).
+This edition of our best practice guide is based on our significantly expanded corpus of more than 1,000 insider threat incidents and our continued research and analysis.
+This edition covers new technologies and new threats.